 Image of MIT is that of a place where research exceeds all other schools.
 Therefore, it is associated as a place where students are primary in labs and that research dominates student life.
 The campus and its architecture, often overshadowed by the research, are assumed "Lifeless."

-This course was created to document these qualities in the form of a timelapse video of a few notable buildings on campus.
+This video was created to document these qualities in the form of a timelapse video of Gehry's Stata Center @ Mit.
 It is not so much as a celebration of architectural but more uncovering the qualities of the space that architects are able to envision as they were designing the space.
 It will reveal relationship between tectonics and spatial qualities or effect.
-It will show the “life” and liveliness of the architecture by compressing time.
+It will show the "life" and liveliness of the architecture with subtle changes in light.

 Andrea Frank / Takehiko Nagakura